We are open for business

 Personal protective equipment, frequent hand washing with soap or use of alcohol hand sanitizing gel.

-Engineers visiting sites, confirm prior to entering the property, whether anyone is anyone is self-isolating, or has been in contact with anyone who has been diagnosed with COVID19 or has recently gone into self-isolation?
+Engineers visiting sites, confirm prior to entering the property, whether anyone is self-isolating, or has been in contact with anyone who has been diagnosed with COVID19 or has recently gone into self-isolation?

 If the answer is ‘yes’, then the engineer will be cancelled and recorded as an aborted visit and held for rescheduling at a later date.